-There are a finite number of genes in the human genome, and we believe that the majority of such genes have been identified by us or others conducting genomic research and that virtually all will be identified within the next few years.
-We face significant competition in our efforts to discover and patent the sequence and other information derived from such genes from entities using alternative, and in some cases higher volume and larger scale, approaches for the same purpose.
+There are a finite number of genes in the human genome, and we believe that the majority of such genes have been identified and that virtually all will be identified within the next few years.
+We face substantial competition in our efforts to discover and patent the sequence and other information derived from such genes from entities using alternative, and in some cases higher volume and larger scale, approaches for the same purpose.
+These alternative approaches may ultimately prove superior, in some or all respects, to the use of knockout mice.

 We also face competition from other companies in our efforts to discover the functions of genes.
-Many of these competitors have substantially greater financial, scientific and human resources than we do.
-A large number of universities and other not-for-profit institutions, many of which are funded by the U.S. and foreign governments, are also conducting research to discover the functions of genes.
-Competitors could discover and establish patents in genes or gene products that we identify as promising drug targets.
+The Human Genome Project and a large number of universities and other not-for-profit institutions, many of which are funded by the United States and foreign governments, are also conducting research to discover the functions of genes.
+Competitors could discover and establish patents on genes or gene products that we identify as promising drug targets, which might hinder or prevent our ability to capitalize on such targets.